lyramer/navigator/README.md

 Perhaps the most notable aspect of this particular extension of the basic-ol-react-map is the use of the [North Pole LAEA Canada Projection (EPSG:3573)](https://epsg.io/3573).
 This included [creating a proj4 definition](https://openlayers.org/en/latest/apidoc/module-ol_proj_proj4.html) and installing [the proj4 npm package](https://www.npmjs.com/package/proj4).

+I've also included the display of the [Arctic SDI topographic basemap](https://arctic-sdi.org/services/topografic-basemap/), which is a WMTS service.
+Sadly, they have disabled CORS on their WMTS server (!!!) so a workaround is being actively developed; for the moment, we are making use of the kind public demo of the [cors-anywhere library](https://github.com/Rob--W/cors-anywhere/) but this is obviously a development-only solution and cannot function in any sort of production capacity.

 ## React Router & Custom URLs